snostorm/LLC-JavaScript/README.md

-LLC-Javascript-Vancouver
+LLC-Javascript-Edmonton
 ========================

-Slides edited from the originals for my version of the LLC Introduction to Javascript Course - January 19th, 2013
+Slides for my version of the LLC Introduction to Javascript Course - Aug.
+17, 2013